kblanchfield/what-the-flock/README.md

-A quiz about the weird and wonderful English nouns for flocks of birds.
-Built in ReactJS.
+A quiz for the weird and wonderful English nouns for flocks of birds.

+Built in ReactJS with SASS.